 Can you use a smart display as a digital picture frame?

 “Smart displays, such as Amazon’s Alexa or Google’s Assistant can be used as a digital picture frame,” says Costa.
-“However, since these devices are used for other things, they aren’t the best when acting as a digital picture frame,” he adds.
+“However, since these devices are used for other things, they aren’t the best when acting as a digital picture frame,” Costa adds.
 While there is a slideshow feature on many smart displays, they are more comparable to a computer screensaver and might be less ideal for decor purposes.

 Why Trust The Spruce?

 Contributing writer Jessie Quinn is a writer and product researcher for The Spruce.
-When researching the best digital picture frames, Jessie used her background in journalism to research dozens of models and narrow down her list to include the top picks.
+When researching the best digital picture frames, Quinn used her background in journalism to research dozens of models and narrow down her list to include the top picks.
 She looked at everything from user experience to tech specs, such as resolution and screen size, to curate a list of the best digital photo frames, landing on these top eight picks.
-Jessie also tapped top photographers J.Monroe and Jim Costa for input on what makes a digital picture frame high-quality and what to consider when shopping for one.
+Quinn also tapped top photographers J.Monroe and Jim Costa for input on what makes a digital picture frame high-quality and what to consider when shopping for one.